COVID-19 vaccine and kids: What parents should know

 Are the side effects the same for kids?

 Yes, the range of side effects has proven to be similar to what has been seen in adults receiving the vaccine: soreness at the injection site, fatigue, chills, fever and headaches.
-Though the side effects are more pronounced after the second dosage, they have shown to last only a day or two.
+Though the side effects are more pronounced after the final dosage, they have shown to last only a day or two.

 Can children still get COVID-19 after being vaccinated?

 No vaccination is 100% effective, so children could still get COVID-19 after being vaccinated.
 Like vaccinated adults, if children do become infected with COVID-19, they are much less likely to get severely ill.
 It's important to note that while severe illness among children who contract COVID-19 is rare, more data are needed to determine the longer-term physical, emotional and mental health impact of those who were infected as children.

 What is different about research methodologies when testing vaccines for children?